-ARTMIP | Atmospheric River Tracking Method Intercomparison Project: goal is to understand and quantify uncertainties in atmospheric river (AR) science based on choice of detection/tracking methodology.
+With the goal to understand and quantify uncertainties in atmospheric river (AR) science based on choice of detection/tracking methodology.

 The NCAR-DOE cooperative agreement.
 This group encompasses climate change research, CMIP simulations and multi-model analysis, a hierarchy of models of varying complexity and studies of climate change and variability on multiple timescales.

-CHSP | Climate & Human Systems Project: is focused on improving understanding of the climate change issue by better integrating research on both human and earth systems.
+Focused on improving understanding of the climate change issue by better integrating research on both human and earth systems.

 The analog of AMIP for global coupled ocean-atmosphere general circulation models.
-CMIP began in 1995 under the auspices of the Working Group on Coupled Modelling -- which is in turn under auspices of CLIVAR and the Joint Scientific Committee for the World Climate Research Programme.
+CMIP began in 1995 under the auspices of the Working Group on Coupled Modelling (WGCM) which is in turn under auspices of CLIVAR and the Joint Scientific Committee for the World Climate Research Programme (WCRP)

-CT-ROMS | Coral Triangle Regional Ocean Modeling System: examines how oceanographic conditions shape benthic marine ecosystems in the Coral Triangle, and determines how changes in these conditions will influence those ecosystems in the 21st Century.
+Examines how oceanographic conditions shape benthic marine ecosystems in the Coral Triangle, and determines how changes in these conditions will influence those ecosystems in the 21st Century.
 During this first phase of the project, our immediate goal is to examine how spatial and temporal patterns of coral bleaching within the Coral Triangle will change over the 21st Century, with a better understanding of the physical and biological mechanisms driving those changes.

 Aims to organize the process of developing new socioeconomic scenarios to facilitate interdisciplinary research and assessment on climate change mitigation and adaptation.